wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/linters.rst

 import-linter
 -------------

-Is used to lint your architecture and imports all accross the project.
+Is used to lint your architecture and imports all across the project.
 See `import-linter <https://github.com/seddonym/import-linter>`_ docs.

 .. code:: bash